Chart Color Schemes

 Educational attainment in Bonnie Brook aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 23.0%, significantly lower than Greater Melbourne's average of 37.0%.
 Bachelor degrees are the most common at 16.0%, followed by postgraduate qualifications (3.5%) and graduate diplomas (3.5%).
 Vocational credentials are prevalent, with 31.4% of residents aged 15+ holding them, including advanced diplomas (11.8%) and certificates (19.6%).
-A total of 21.9% of the population is actively pursuing formal education, comprising 8.2% in primary, 5.1% in secondary, and 2.1% in tertiary education.
+A total of 21.9% of the population is actively engaged in formal education, comprising 8.2% in primary, 5.1% in secondary, and 2.1% in tertiary education.

 A substantial 21.9% of the population actively pursues formal education.
 This includes 8.2% in primary education, 5.1% in secondary education, and 2.1% pursuing tertiary education.